 - Common Data Terminology to Share Meaningful Information.
 Must have standard terms and methods to effectively assure that the data transmitted is understood.

 - Method to Achieve Mutual Trust.
-Need to leverage digital identity technologies to achieve both confidence in the data exchanged and to trust digital network partners, software agents, and devices.
+Need to leverage digital identity technologies to enable us to trust digital network partners, software agents, and devices.
+As a result, we gain confidence in the data.

 1. Data-Level Interoperability: A Communications Channel That Enables Data Transfer Between Systems.